apache/airflow/docs/howto/operator/apache/spark.rst

 SparkJDBCOperator
 -----------------

-Launches applications on Spark cluster, it uses ``SparkSubmitOperator`` to perform data transfers to/from JDBC-based databases.
+Launches applications on a Apache Spark server, it uses ``SparkSubmitOperator`` to perform data transfers to/from JDBC-based databases.

 For parameter definition take a look at :class:`~airflow.providers.apache.spark.operators.spark_jdbc.SparkJDBCOperator`.